 - Nurses or medical assistants who provide both care and education for managing wounds

-- A social worker who helps a person or family access appropriate resources and addresses emotional concerns related to long-term recovery
+- A social worker who helps you or your family access appropriate resources and addresses emotional concerns related to long-term recovery

 - A physical therapist who helps with improving mobility

-- A dietitian who assesses nutritional needs and recommends an appropriate diet
+- A dietitian who monitors your nutritional needs and recommends an appropriate diet

-- A neurosurgeon, orthopedic surgeon or plastic surgeon, depending on whether surgery is required and what type of surgery is needed
+- A neurosurgeon, orthopedic surgeon or plastic surgeon, depending on whether you need surgery and what type

-The first step in treating a sore at any stage is relieving the pressure that caused it.
-Strategies to reduce pressure include the following:
+The first step in treating a bedsore is reducing the pressure that caused it.
+Strategies include the following:

 Removing damaged tissue

 To heal properly, wounds need to be free of damaged, dead or infected tissue.
-Removing these tissues (debridement) is accomplished with a number of methods, depending on the severity of the wound, your overall condition and the treatment goals.
-Options include:
+Removing this tissue (debridement) is accomplished with a number of methods, depending on the severity of the wound, your overall condition and the treatment goals.

-- Surgical debridement involves cutting away dead tissues.
+- Surgical debridement involves cutting away dead tissue.

-- Autolytic debridement, the body's natural process of recruiting enzymes to break down dead tissue, can be enhanced with an appropriate dressing that keeps the wound moist and clean.
+- Autolytic debridement enhances the body's natural process of using enzymes to break down dead tissue.
+This method may be used on smaller, uninfected wounds and involves special dressings to keep the wound moist and clean.

-- Enzymatic debridement is the use of chemical enzymes and appropriate dressings to break down dead tissues.
+- Enzymatic debridement involves applying chemical enzymes and appropriate dressings to break down dead tissue.